Jem Mace: World heavyweight champion, 1870

+Glove boxing

 Following an attempt on his life in Mississippi, he returned to England.
 On the evening of 16 December 1876, he was back in America, this time as a glove boxer, and in an historic early clash for a purse of $100 under Queensberry Rules, he defeated Bill Davis at National Guard Hall at Virginia City, Nevada.
 In the last and ninth round, Mace found Davis's eye and scored, and when the fight was called at the end of the round with both men clinching, the total score was 52 for Mace and 32 for Davis.
 It was a convincing win for Mace who landed more blows, but Davis showed well against a top-rated opponent.

-At the age of fifty-eight, on 7 February 1890, he fought a match with the much younger boxer Charlie Mitchell of Birmingham in Glasgow, Scotland for the vacant English heavyweight title, but lost in four rounds.
+At the age of 58, on 7 February 1890, he fought a match with the much younger boxer Charley Mitchell of Birmingham in Glasgow, Scotland for the vacant English heavyweight title, but lost in four rounds.